-The Institute also offers members of the Caltech community the choice of seeking confidential counseling outside the Institute's formal mechanisms for resolving harassment complaints.
+Caltech also offers members of the Caltech community the choice of seeking confidential counseling outside Caltech's formal mechanisms for resolving unlawful harassment complaints.
 These confidential counseling services are intended for the personal benefit of the individual and offer a setting where various courses of action can be explored.
 Those seeking this type of assistance should check with the offices listed below, each of which has its own mandate and guidelines for providing services:

-Student Counseling Center Staff and Faculty Consultation Center Caltech Center for Diversity
+Student Counseling Center Staff and Faculty Consultation Center

+Caltech Center for Diversity

-Information on unlawful harassment is also available in the offices of Caltech Center for Diversity, Staff and Faculty Consultation Center, Student Affairs, Resident Associates, or Employee and Organizational Development.
+Information on unlawful harassment is also available in the offices of Caltech's Title IX Coordinator, and from the Caltech Center for Diversity, Staff and Faculty Consultation Center, Student Affairs, Resident Associates, and Employee & Organization Development at campus, and from Employee Relations and the Employee Assistance Program at JPL.

-Any member of the Caltech community who believes he or she has been a witness to or a target of harassment is urged to report promptly the facts of the incident(s) to any of the above offices.
-Delay in reporting may impede the Institute's ability to take appropriate action.
-In addition, an employee who believes he or she has been harassed has the right to file a complaint with the federal Equal Employment Opportunity Commission or the California Department of Fair Employment and Housing, which have the authority to remedy violations; students may file complaints with the federal Office for Civil Rights.
-No member of the Caltech community will be retaliated against for making a good-faith report of alleged harassment or for participating in an investigation, proceeding, or hearing conducted by the Institute, or by a state or federal agency.
+Any member of the Caltech community who believes he or she has been a witness to or a target of harassment or retaliation is urged to report promptly the facts of the incident(s) to any of the above offices.
+Delay in reporting may impede Caltech's ability to take appropriate action.
+In addition, an employee who believes he or she has been harassed has the right to file a complaint with the federal Equal Employment Opportunity Commission or the California Department of Fair Employment and Housing which have the authority to remedy violations.
+Students also may file complaints with the U.S. Department of Education Office for Civil Rights (OCR@ed.gov).
+No member of the Caltech community will be retaliated against for making a good-faith report of alleged harassment or for participating in an investigation, proceeding, or hearing conducted by Caltech, or by a state or federal agency.